horga83/shellChatGPT/README.md

 See <https://platform.openai.com/docs/>.

-### CODE COMPLETIONS / CODEX
+### CODE COMPLETIONS

-To use Codex, set a model with `code` in its name.
-This utilises the same endpoint as text completions.
+Codex models are discontinued.
+Use turbo models for coding tasks.

-Codex models can turn comments into code, complete the next line or function in context, add code comments, and rewrite code for efficiency, amongst others.
+Turn comments into code, complete the next line or function in context, add code comments, and rewrite code for efficiency, amongst other functions.

 Start with a comment with instructions, data or code.
-To get Codex to create useful completions it's helpful to think about what information a programmer would need to perform a task.
+To create useful completions it's helpful to think about what information a programmer would need to perform a task.

 ### TEXT EDITS